-There’s a common thing in the world of a reader, something that happens so often that there’s nothing much for it but a shrug of the shoulders and a casual acknowledgment: I’m in a bit of a reading slump.
+There’s a common thing readers have to endure, something that happens so often that there’s nothing much to do but shrug your shoulders and casually acknowledge: I’m in a bit of a reading slump.

 Maybe you’re struggling to find the motivation to read for a few days, or maybe you’re not enjoying the book you’re currently reading.
 You accept that you’re in a slump and you move on.

 But what happens when your slump stretches from a few days to a week?
 From a week to a month?

 Back in 2019, I was incredibly excited for two specific books; Samantha Shannon’s long-awaited fantasy epic, The Priory of the Orange Tree, and the newest installment in Pierce Brown’s Red Rising series, Dark Age.
 The problem was, after both books came out, I barely made a dent in either of them.
 I spent years waiting for Priory, and despite being gripped by the first few chapters and being eager to learn where the story was going, I couldn’t bring myself to keep reading it.
 Similarly, with Dark Age, I spent years reading about the epic life of Darrow of Lykos, but within the first 50 pages of his latest adventure, I found myself completely unmotivated to read on.